zaplatynski/FSTestTools/README.md

 #### Using The JUnit Rules

-*Logging rules*
+At the moment there are only two types of Junit Rules available:
+* Two rules to support you with logging
+* One rule to support you with FirstSpirit client actions

+**Logging rules**

-If the both logging rules are used, then the logging system is initialized (`InitLog4jLoggingRule`) and in the log there a message at the beginning and the end of each test (`LogTestMethodNameRule`).
+If both logging rules are used, then the logging system is initialized (`InitLog4jLoggingRule`) and in the log there a message at the beginning and the end of each test (`LogTestMethodNameRule`).
 This is usefull if there are many log lines and it is needed to know where a tests starts and stops.

 ```java